 NTF allows users of GIS to customise their own definition of the data and/or plotting for their specific applications.
 The parameters defining colours, line styles, text styles, symbols and so on should be built into user software.
-Symbol definitions used by Ordnance Survey are given in chapter 3.
 Meridian 2 may be customised by viewing or plotting features in different colours, line styles and scales to suit different applications.
 Certain classes of features may be omitted from customised plans on the basis of selection by feature code.